Enock Kwakwa: Ullensaker/Kisa

 On 17 March 2014, he signed a permanent deal with Norwegian First Division club Ull/Kisa, lasting until December 2015.
 He made his debut for the club on 16 May 2014 in a match against Bryne, and played a total of 17 matches for the club in the 2014 season, scoring 3 goals.
 After the team was relegated, the player was able to leave the club on a free transfer.

 Falkenbergs FF

 On 24 February 2015, Kwakwa signed a short-term deal lasting until 30 June the same year with the Swedish Allsvenskan team Falkenbergs FF, with an option to extend the contract for another three years if the player impresses.

 Jönköpings Södra IF

 Jönköpings Södra IF announced on 20 November 2018, that they had signed Kwakwa for the 2019 season.

 Charleston Battery

-On 18 March 2022, Kwakwa moved to USL Championship side Charleston Battery who compete in the second-tier of US soccer.
+On 18 March 2022, Kwakwa moved to USL Championship side Charleston Battery who competed in the second-tier of US soccer.
 Kwakwa scored his first goal with the club on 16 July 2022 in a 3-1 home victory over Hartford Athletic.
 Following the 2022 season, Kwakwa was released by Charleston.